coal2nuclear.com A Plan for Our Planet

 The round machines in the ground are motor-generators with their shafts connected to water pump-turbines in Lake Michigan's water.
 Electricity from the grid is used to pump water from Lake Michigan via 6 large tubes called penstocks to an artificial lake at the top of a high sand dune behind the camera.
 When electricity is needed, the water is drained from the artificial lake - driving the pumps as turbines and their motors as generators - to return electricity to the grid.

 Pump-generators can go from pumping water to generating electricity far quicker than either fossil fuel or nuclear power plants can go from idle to full power.
-In theory, its quick mode-change ability and fast throttle response would balance out renewable electricity power system surges and drop-outs very nicely.
+In theory, its quick mode-change ability and fast throttle response would balance out wind and solar electricity power system surges and drop-outs very nicely.
 Unfortunately, there are very few wind turbines or solar electricity arrays in Michigan.

 (Above, Right) Underground and underwater pump/generators at the 1,800 megaWatt Ludington, Michigan, pumped energy storage facility on Lake Michigan's east coast. -- Author's photo. http://www.consumersenergy.com/content.aspx?id=1830